KarsaiTamas/PNGTuberDisplayerApp/README.md

 <br>note: </br>
-<br>I did tested claud in this project.
-So it made usable code. </br>
-<br>The free version is great for bug hunting, so no more spend 5 hours to find a dumb bug.</br>
-<br>So It mostly made the audio detection stuff, which I already modified by hand a bit</br>
-<br>Networking is mixed right now, some things made by it, some things made by me.</br>
+<br>I mostly replaced google search with claud, since google is horrible for searching these days.
+Google is throwing me AI anyway when searching for something</br>
+<br>It found the addon I needed for the audio detection, the base script are made by it, but I changed them since.
+Tho I want to try to change it even more later if I can.</br>
+<br>I used it to find some bugs in my code.</br>
 <br>I'll see how much it's gonna be used in the end, tho I will check every piece of code it made before implementing it, cus I just don't trust it.</br>
-<br>I mainly gonna use claud to replace google search with it.
-Google is throwing me AI anyway when seraching for something.</br>